 - Black hat hacker.
 Black hat hackers maliciously break into computer networks and security protocols to spread malware, steal data, modify it, or destroy it.

-- Grey hat hackers.
-Like white hat hackers, grey hat hackers expose vulnerabilities in systems and report issues to the owners.
+- Gray hat hackers.
+Like white hat hackers, gray hat hackers expose vulnerabilities in systems and report issues to the owners.
 However, similar to black hat hackers, this type of hacking is illegal because permission was never given.
 Grey hat hackers often request a fee to fix the issues they find.

 Black hat hackers pose the largest threat to digital networks and systems.
 Not only do they break into networks and systems – they’ve created common attacks like phishing, ransomware, and crypto-jacking.

-Need help taking the first steps towards securing your devices?
+Need help taking the first steps toward securing your devices?
 Learn more about the different solutions you can implement as a first barrier.